thomasebsmith/sort-my-groceries/README.md

 - Ability to create stores
 - Ability to create lists
 - Ability to add items to stores and lists
+- Ability to edit and delete items in stores and lists
 - Ability to view lists sorted by location in a currently selected store